Cisco Secure Endpoint vs N-able EDR comparison

 Endpoint Detection and Response (EDR)

-Cisco Secure Endpoint is ranked 9th in Endpoint Detection and Response (EDR) with 43 reviews while N-able EDR is ranked 57th in Endpoint Detection and Response (EDR).
+Cisco Secure Endpoint is ranked 9th in Endpoint Detection and Response (EDR) with 45 reviews while N-able EDR is ranked 56th in Endpoint Detection and Response (EDR).
 Cisco Secure Endpoint is rated 8.6, while N-able EDR is rated 0.0.
-The top reviewer of Cisco Secure Endpoint writes "Single dashboard management, quick infrastructure threat detection, and high level support".
+The top reviewer of Cisco Secure Endpoint writes "Makes it possible to see a threat once and block it across all endpoints and your entire security platform".
 On the other hand, the top reviewer of N-able EDR writes "Stable, effective rollback feature, and useful AI models".
-Cisco Secure Endpoint is most compared with Microsoft Defender for Endpoint, Cortex XDR by Palo Alto Networks, CrowdStrike Falcon, Check Point Harmony Endpoint and Cisco Umbrella, whereas N-able EDR is most compared with SentinelOne Singularity Complete, CrowdStrike Falcon, Elastic Security, Check Point Harmony Endpoint and Trend Vision One.
+Cisco Secure Endpoint is most compared with Microsoft Defender for Endpoint, Cortex XDR by Palo Alto Networks, CrowdStrike Falcon, Check Point Harmony Endpoint and Cisco Umbrella, whereas N-able EDR is most compared with SentinelOne Singularity Complete, CrowdStrike Falcon, Check Point Harmony Endpoint, Elastic Security and ESET Inspect.

 See our list of best Endpoint Detection and Response (EDR) vendors.